kiru544/BibleNotes/README.md

 ### Main

 * Fix NIV verse layout
   * NIV has some notes in the verses that are not in KJV, so I need to understand them and design proper layouts for the Bible and notes.
+  * Understand the API of NIV and design a reader system for it
 * Design the book covers.
-  * Improve UI designs and layouts.
-  * Make the app more visually appealing and add more custom themes.
+* Fix the date on notes

 ### Small